CENDARI/documentation/source/admin/install/atom.rst

     chown -R www-data cache
     chown -R www-data atom2ckan

+Use the web installer to set up AtoM (fails if config exists).

 After an upgrade, make sure to upgrade the database and clear the cache

 .. code-block:: bash